 No. The election is irrevocable and binding on the pass-through entity and all of its owners for the applicable tax year.

 The Department may offer relief if a PTET election is mistakenly submitted to the Department.
 The person who submitted the PTET election must show that they never intended to submit the PTET election to the Department and never thought they were making a PTET election for the pass-through entity due to a mistake of fact.
 This is different from claiming that you did not have the authority to make or submit the PTET election.
-The following is a non-exhaustive list of facts that indicate there was not a mistake of fact and a PTET election was not accidently submitted with respect to a tax year:
+The following is a non-exhaustive list of facts that indicate there was not a mistake of fact and a PTET election was not accidentally submitted with respect to a tax year:

 - If there exists a corporate resolution, meeting minutes, or other similar document showing the pass-through entity’s intent to make a PTET election.